-Over the last few years, several different implementation of the horseshoe prior for normal means and regression model has been proposed.
-The MCMC based implementations usually proceed via block-updating $\btheta$, $\blambda$ and $\tau$ using either a Gibbs or parameter expansion or slice sampling strategy.
-The first \textsc{R} package to offer horseshoe prior for regression along with Lasso, Bayesian Lasso and Ridge was the \texttt{monomvn} package by \citet{gramacy2010shrinkage}.
+Over the last few years, several different implementations of the horseshoe prior for the normal means and regression models have been proposed.
+The MCMC based implementations usually proceed via block-updating $\btheta$, $\blambda$ and $\tau$ using either a Gibbs, parameter expansion or slice sampling strategy.
+The first \textsc{R} package to offer horseshoe prior for regression along with Lasso, Bayesian Lasso and ridge was the \texttt{monomvn} package by \citet{gramacy2010shrinkage}.
 In an unpublished technical report, \citet{scott_parameter_2010} proposed a parameter expansion strategy for the horseshoe prior and studied its effect on the autocorrelation of $\tau$.
 Furthermore, \citet{scott_parameter_2010} pointed out that the solution to this lies in marginalizing over the local shrinkage parameter $\lambda_j$'s.
-On a somewhat similar route, \citet{makalic2016high} uses a inverse-gamma scale mixture identity to construct a Gibbs sampling scheme for horseshoe and horseshoe+ prior for linear regression as well as logistic and negative binomial regression.
-The \texttt{horseshoe} package implements the MMLE and truncated prior approaches for handling $\tau$ proposed in \citet{van2017adaptive}. \citet{hahn_elliptical_2016} proposed an elliptical slice sampler and argues that it wins over Gibbs strategies for higher dimensional problems both in per-sample speed and quality of samples (i.e. effective sample size).
-The state-of-the-art implementation for horseshoe prior in linear regression is \citet{bhattacharya_fast_2015} who used a Gaussian sampling alternative to the na\"ive Cholesky decomposition to reduce the computational burden from $O(p^3)$ to $O(n^p)$.
-A very recent paper by \citet{james2017scalable} claims to improve this even further by implementing a block update strategy but using a random walk Metropolis--Hastings algorithm on $\log(1/\tau^2)$ for block-updating $\tau \mid \lambda$.
-We provide a list of all the implementations known to us on Table \ref{tab:hs-imp}.
+On a somewhat similar route, \citet{makalic2016high} uses a inverse-gamma scale mixture identity to construct a Gibbs sampling scheme for the horseshoe and horseshoe+ priors for linear regression as well as logistic and negative binomial regressions.